 What Led to the Dispute between Eric Reid and Malcolm Jenkins on Sunday?

 It would have been better for their differences to be worked out in private and for the protesting players to present a united front.
-Unfortunately is not the case.
+Unfortunately, that is not the case.
 The rift between Reid and Jenkins is no secret.
 It stems from Colin Kaepernick’s protest and the establishment of the Players Coalition.
 In 2016, Kaepernick began kneeling during the national anthem to protest police brutality and lost his job as a result.
 Eric Reid was the first to join Kaepernick in the protest.
 Reid appeared to suffer the same fate as Kaepernick until the Panthers signed him in late September.

 Other players eventually joined the protest.
 Among those to join was Malcolm Jenkins, who protested by raising his fist during the national anthem.
 Jenkins along with Anquan Boldin founded the Players Coalition (Coalition) in 2017 to combat social justice issues and racial inequality.